 The Polk Bros.
 Foundation led the way in community schools development in Chicago, funding three pilot sites in 1996 with encouraging results.
 When Arne Duncan became CEO of the Chicago Public Schools, the Polk Bros.
 Foundation, with the support of other funders, played a lead role in convening a group of philanthropic and community leaders to convince Duncan to scale up the community schools strategy.
 Together, they committed to the Chicago Campaign to Expand Community Schools to organize 100 community schools in Chicago over a seven-year period.
 A group of foundations underwrote the initial planning and development work and funded individual community schools; the school system matched city funds to support the first 38 schools.
-The campaign achieved its seven-year goal; today, Chicago boasts over 140 community schools, an Illinois collaboration, was organized to advocate for community schools across Illinois.
+The campaign achieved its seven-year goal; today, Chicago boasts over 140 community schools.
+Following on the heels of the Chicago Campaign, the Federation for Community Schools, an Illinois collaboration, was organized to advocate for community schools across Illinois.

 Acknowledge power differentials.

-Differences in relative power, expectations, and expertise among partners represent a major hurdle for many collaborative efforts.
-Anticipate these differences and begin early to mitigate them.
+Differences in relative power,

+expectations, and expertise among

+partners represent a major hurdle for

+many collaborative efforts.
+Anticipate

+these differences and begin early to

+mitigate them.